mountaineerbr/shellChatGPT/README.md

 ## 💡  Notes and Tips

-- The YouTube feature will get YouTube videos heading title and its transcripts (when available) information only.
+- The YouTube feature will get YouTube video heading title and its transcripts information only (when available).

 - The PDF support feature extracts PDF text ([_no images_](https://docs.anthropic.com/en/docs/build-with-claude/pdf-support#how-pdf-support-works)) and appends it to the user request.